jspsych/jsPsych/docs/tutorials/rt-task.md

 jsPsych provides a limited set of analysis functions to allow you to calculate things like mean response times for a selected set of trials.
 In this part, we'll use these functions to add a final trial to the experiment that tells the subject their accuracy and their mean response time for correct responses.

 We'll use the `html-keyboard-response` plugin.
 Because the text that we want to display changes based on the subject's performance in the experiment, we need to use a function for the `stimulus` parameter and return the desired text.

+!!! info
+  Using a function as the value of a 'normal' parameter (i.e. a parameter that isn't usually a function) provides lots of flexibility in jsPsych experiments, because it allows you to dynamically change the parameter's value based on the participant's earlier responses, and any other information that you don't know before the experiment has started.
+For more information and examples, see the [dynamic parameter documentation page](/overview/dynamic-parameters.md).

 Here's what the code looks like, and a description follows below.